madelinejmg/AstroInk/README.md

 AstroInk is particularly useful for students and early-career researchers who are often overwhelmed by the sheer volume of new papers published daily.
 Instead of skimming through dozens of abstracts or manually formatting citations, users can quickly gain insights into current research topic trends and compile bibliographies within seconds.
 Its modular design allows for flexible use: through a command line, Jupyter Notebook, or a graphical interface (currently deployed via Streamlit).
 By combining astrophysical literature search with summarization and citation support, AstroInk helps bridge the gap between information overload and efficient scientific discovery.

 # Getting Started
+**Note:** If you prefer, you can try AstroInk instantly without installing anything by visiting the public [Streamlit app](https://astroinkapp.streamlit.app/).
+Local installation is optional for users who want to run the app on their own machines.

+### Option 1 (Recommended):
+1. Try it instantly online → Launch [AstroInk App](https://astroinkapp.streamlit.app/).

+### Option 2 (Install locally by following the steps below):
 1. To run AstroInk locally:

 ```